UI-Research/mobility-from-poverty/07_safety/README.md

 * Year(s): 2018
 * Notes: This dataset is not inclusive of all counties and many counties are missing data from cities that reside within that county.
 Additionally, crimes that occured under the juristiction of agencies other then city and county law enforcment (ex. trible, university, state) are not included in crime counts for each county.
 Variables have been created to approximate the amount of missingness for a county.
     * Limitations: Some agencies change reporting practices year to year.
 Therefore, year to year comparisons should be used with caution and a knowledge of agency reporting practices (I can add back in these footnotes if helpful - 4 for city and 5 for county).
-    * Missingness: x% of counties are missing all crime data. x% of counties are missing violent crime rates. x% of counties are missing property crime rates. x% percent of counties are missing data from at least one city in the juristiction of the county (var name).
+    * Missingness: x% of counties are missing all crime data. x% of counties are missing violent crime rates. x% of counties are missing property crime rates. x% percent of counties are missing data from at least one city in the juristiction of the county (var name). x crimes in cities could not be matched to counties and are missing form the data.
 Crimes occuring outside of city and county justictictions (ex. tribal, university, school district, and state agencies) are missing from this dataset and missingness cannot be estimated.
 Iowa provided limited and inssufficient data and is theerfore not included in this dataset.

 1. change the file directory listed after the "cd" command on line 8 and copy the crosswalk and zip code source file to the file directory location you chose.
 Files can be found in the Box folder: Box Sync\Metrics Database\Safety\crime_rate
 2. import and format all files
 3. clean crosswalk file to match cities to counties
-4. clean county crime file
+4. clean county crime file (2018_county.xls), this includes cleaning names of counties to match the county_crosswalk.csv file
 5. clean city crime file
-6. identify counties cities are in (using city and county names) by mergeing 2018_city.xls with zip_code_database.csv
+6. identify counties cities are in (using city and county names) by mergeing 2018_city.xls with zip_code_database.csv and creating a file with crimes in cities and county names and a file with cities in counties where there are no crime statistics. this will be used to identify % of pop with no juristiction coverage.
-4. clean county crime file ((2018_county.xls), this includes cleaning names of counties to match the county_crosswalk.csv file
 5. crosswalk county crime data (2018_county.xls) with county FIPS and population data (county_crosswalk.csv)
 6. Add city crime data to counties
+7. Add cities with missing data to counties
-7. Aggergate data to the county level with one observation per county - calculating crime rates and statstics about missingness
+8. Aggergate data to the county level with one observation per county - calculating crime rates and statstics about missingness
-8. Finalize and export data
+9. Finalize and export data

 ----------------